jumboindex/flashcards/README.md

 - `/quizzes` – index of all quizzes
 - `/quizzes/:quizId` – page for an individual quiz

+## Technologies

+- Javascript
+- React
+- react-router-dom
+- Redux

+## Setup

+`npm start`

+## Status

+Project is: Finished

 # To Test

 1. Create topics
 2. Create quizzes
-3. Visit the page for an individual quiz and flip the cards over
+3. Visit the page for an individual quiz and flip the cards over.